PaddlePaddle/Paddle/paddle/fluid/operators/jit/README.en.md

 # JIT Kernel

 JIT(Just In Time) Kernel contains actually generated code and some other implemenations with the same logic.
-Each implementations has its own condition to use, defined in `CanBeUsed`.
+Each implementation has its own condition to use, defined in `CanBeUsed`.
 They are combined together to get the best performance of one single independent function.
 They could be some very simple functions like vector multiply, or some complicated functions like LSTM.
 And they can be composed with some other exited jit kernels to build up a complex function.